0x546F6D/zig-xlsxio/README.md

     }

     // Check if .xlsx file contains sheet
-    // xlsxio does not return null pointer if failing to open an unavailable sheet const sheet_present = reader.isSheet("Sheet1");
+    // xlsxio does not return a null pointer if failing to open an unavailable sheet const sheet_present = reader.isSheet("Sheet1");
     std.debug.print("sheet is present: {}\n", .{sheet_present});